ATFunded Pro Rules

 Maximum Loss Limit Reset

-After you complete two payouts on the same account, we reward you by fully resetting your Minimum Loss Limit (MLL) starting from the third payout.
+After you complete two payouts on the same account, we reward you by fully resetting your Maximum Loss Limit (MLL) starting with the third payout.

 What does that mean?